San Francesco, Prato

-San Francesco’s church, in the homonym square (XII–XIV sec.), it is located in the nucleus of the Oldest City of Prato and an Important Place of Catholic worship and one of the first Franciscan Churches with his big convent built on the ground that was donated by the municipality to the friars minor only eight days after the canonization of the saint, in 1228.
+The Church of San Francesco is located in the nucleus of the oldest part of the city of Prato and one of the earliest Franciscan churches with a large convent built on ground donated by the municipality to the friars minor only eight days after the canonization of the saint, in 1228.Ref. missing.

 History and architecture

 Construction of the monastery on land donated to the friars minor began a few days after the canonization of the saint in 1228; construction of the present church began in 1281, next to the oratory of the monastery.
 The church was finished in 1331, among the first buildings in Prato built in brickwork instead of stone.
-The façade is divided in bichrome stripes in alberese and serpentinite with a central portal, and ends with a 15th-century triangular tympanum with a stucco frieze by Andrea Della Robbia, depicting the Stigmata of St Francis.
+The façade is divided in bichrome stripes in alberese and serpentinite with a central portal, and ends with a 15th-century triangular tympanum with a stucco frieze by Andrea della Robbia, depicting the Stigmata of St Francis.
 The 18th-century bell-tower was designed by Antonio Benini (1799-1801).

 Interior

-In 1902, a restoration of the interiors stripped some of baroque decoration, aiming to leave only the earliest medieval decoration.
+In 1902, a restoration of the interiors stripped some of the baroque decoration, aiming to leave only the earliest medieval decoration.